 The instability of income in freelancing can also make it difficult to plan for the future, such as saving for retirement, purchasing a home, or starting a family.

-Freelancers need to be proactive in managing their finances, such as setting aside money for slow periods and regularly reviewing and adjusting their rates to ensure they are being paid fairly.
+Freelancers need to be proactive in managing their finances, such as setting aside money for slow periods and regularly reviewing and adjusting rates for fairness.

 Need for constant self-promotion and client acquisition